Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/08-n-body-simulator/README.md

 ### Building for VCK190 ES1 Board

 By default, the Makefiles build the design for the VCK190 Production board (i.e. using the xilinx_vck190_base_<ver> embedded platform).
 In order to build the design for the VCK190 ES1 board, ensure you've downloaded the xilinx_vck190_es1_base_<ver> embedded platform from the lounge, so its available for this design build.
-Then specify the environment variable `export PLATFORM=xilinx_vck190_es1_base_<ver>` with your `env_setup.sh` script.
+Then specify the environment variable `export PLATFORM=xilinx_vck190_es1_base_<ver>` with your `sample_env_setup.sh` script.

 ## References